South Dakota's Sturgis Motorcycle Rally: A 'cautionary tale' in the age of Covid-19 - KVIA

 “Too much of a risk,” Van Balen, 42, said of the rally, which was attended by 460,000 people in 2020 in what infectious disease experts likened to “a superspreading event.”

-An even larger crowd from around the country is expected for this year’s 10-day event — starting Friday — as concerns mount over the highly contagious Delta variant.
+An even larger crowd from around the country is expected for this year’s 10-day event — which started Friday — as concerns mount over the highly contagious Delta variant.

 “It’s definitely a cautionary tale,” Van Balen said of his friend’s death.